BosEriko/dotfiles/README.md

 ## WSL
 [Turn on Developer Mode on the settings](markdown/enable-developer-mode.md) then install both [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701) and [Ubuntu on WSL](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview).
 Restart your computer after the installation is complete.

+**Note:** You can set Ubuntu as your Default profile on the Startup Settings of the Windows Terminal to make it easier for you.

 ## Installation
 Run this inside Ubuntu on WSL.